AVPU Scale

 What is an AVPU Scale?

-The Alert, Voice, Pain, Unresponsive Scale, or the for short (and pronounced as aveh pooh), is a tool used by healthcare professionals and first aid responders to describe the level of consciousness of a particular person.
-It is used by all healthcare providers, especially those who conduct operation procedures, administer treatment, and EMTs and paramedics transporting patients to a medical facility.
-It’s one of the most essential tools that healthcare professionals and providers should have.
+The Alert, Voice, Pain, Unresponsive Scale, or the AVPU Scale, is a tool used by healthcare professionals and first aid responders to detect altered mental status (AMS) and describe the level of consciousness of a patient.
+It is used by all healthcare providers, especially those who conduct procedures, administer treatment, and provide emergency treatment.
+It is particularly useful for EMTs and paramedics transporting trauma patients to a medical facility.
+It's one of the most essential tools that healthcare professionals and providers should have.

 1. A = This stands for Alert.
 This means that the patient is awake.
 However, even if they are awake and alert, they will likely be dazed and confused, especially if on medicine that makes them groggy or disoriented or if they were in an accident.
 Their eyes also open spontaneously, they can follow commands, and they are aware of their environment